wowdabug/web-balatro/README.md

 The RNG generator on the web differes from the native RNG implementation, so seeded runs will differ to the native counterparts.

-Due to the random number I chose, there are 999999999 unique seeds.

 Some computers run the internal WebGL shaders differently and may result in odd color effects.

 ## Caching